Bridget-Mburu/Tierra-Realators-CLI-ORM-python-p3-project/README.md

 ### CLI
-click function is used to enable one to interact with the program
+click function is used to enable one to interact with the program and takes care of basic tasks.

 - To display the menu run:
     `python3 models.py`